threepointone/glamor/CONTRIBUTING.md

 ## Demo Development Server

-* `cd examples && npm install` to install dependencies for the sample page
-* `npm start` will run a development server with the component's demo app at [http://localhost:9966](http://localhost:9966) with hot module reloading.
+* `npm run dev` will run a development server with the component's demo app at [http://localhost:8080](http://localhost:8080)

 ## Running Tests